These watercolor techniques for kids are exciting and interesting alternatives to basic watercolor painting. You’ll want to try all seven!

-We’ve been experimenting lately with different watercolor techniques for kids, adding new twists to our favorite tools and techniques as well as trying out new ideas.
+We love experimenting with different watercolor techniques, adding new twists to our favorite tools and techniques as well as trying out new ideas.

-Our experiments include dropping, spreading, adding rubbing alcohol and salt, using the watercolors with water and without, and painting on the light table.
-I have lots of photos and (super simple) instructions to share with you.
+Our experiments include dropping and spreading the watercolors, adding rubbing alcohol and salt, using the watercolors with water and without, and painting on the light table.

-Liquid watercolor paints are one of our all-time favorite art materials and most of what you will see in this post was done with liquid watercolors.
+Liquid watercolor paints are one of our all-time favorite art materials and we use them most often when doing watercolor art projects.

-We used watercolor paper for these experiments—it really is the best for painting with watercolors because of the thickness and texture.
+We typically use watercolor paper for these type of art activities.
+It really is the best for painting with watercolors because of the thickness and texture.

 We’ve also used watercolors on poster board and tag board and it works okay.

-The tools you’ll see in this post include droppers (inexpensive and so worth buying for all sorts of art fun as well as science experiments), paint brushes, small paint cups in a base (not necessary, but inexpensive and helpful), art mats and art trays (great for protecting your work surface but you could also use newspaper or a waterproof tablecloth).
+The tools you see in this post include droppers (inexpensive and so great for all sorts of art and science experiments), paint brushes, small paint cups in a base (not necessary, but inexpensive and helpful), art trays (great for protecting your work surface but you could also use newspaper or a waterproof tablecloth).

 Salt is likely already in your kitchen and rubbing alcohol in your bathroom cupboard but both are also readily and inexpensively available at grocery stores and drug stores.

 Blow painting with straws is simple yet lots of fun for kids of all ages.
 Use a straw to blow liquid watercolors around on paper.

 2. Make Watercolor Fireworks